 |The Chartered Institute of Legal Executives

 CILEx offers a Judicial Development Programme to support members who wish to learn more about applying for a judicial appointment.
 Also available are ‘be a judge’ webinars and case studies about judges with a CILEx background.

 |Courts and Tribunals Judiciary of England and Wales

 The Judiciary website offers a range of resources, including information about different types of judicial roles, a ‘day in the life of a judge’ series, judicial shadowing and mentoring schemes and information about how judges can progress within the courts and tribunals.

 If you are considering applying for judicial office, work shadowing can offer an insight into the daily life of a judge, inside and outside of court.
 The shadowing scheme is run by the Judicial Office for England and Wales, where you would spend up to three days observing a judge’s main duties.
 Reasonable adjustments will be made to enable people with a disability to participate in the scheme.
 Apply for work shadowing on the Judiciary website

 Spending some time observing in a courtroom can also be useful in helping you prepare for application.
 Most court rooms have a public gallery where you can observe how a hearing is run, and how the judge manages the courtroom, interacts with different individuals and delivers a judgment.

-There is also a Judicial Mentoring Scheme to address the under-representation of women and Black, Asian and Minority Ethnic lawyers and encourage greater socio-economic diversity.
+There is also a Judicial Mentoring Scheme to address the under-representation of women and ethnic minority lawyers and encourage greater socio-economic diversity.
 This scheme is run by the Judicial Office and is open to those who have participated in the judicial work shadowing scheme.
 More information about mentoring on the Judiciary website

 Pre-Application Judicial Education programme